daveabrock/daveabrock.github.io/_posts/2021-02-13-dotnet-stacks-36.markdown

 title: "The .NET Stacks #36: ⚡ Azure Functions and some Microsoft history"
 tags: [dotnet-stacks]
 comments: false
-share-img: /assets/img/stacks-36-card.png
+image: /assets/img/stacks-36-card.png
-subtitle: This week, we talk about Azure Functions, Blazor, and some Microsoft history.
+description: This week, we talk about Azure Functions, Blazor, and some Microsoft history.
 ---

 Welcome to another week.
 If you're seeing temperatures above above 0° F, please send some my way.
 Talk about a cold start—Azure Functions should be jealous.